Does Creatine Break a Fast? Simple Creatine Guide for Fasting

 Although other scientific evidence is available stating that artificial sweeteners do not affect insulin levels.

-So at this point, it looks like the research is a bit inconclusive.
 If you want to be on the safe side: I’d look for creatine supplements that don’t have these ingredients.

 Similarly, what you decide to mix your creatine supplement with can determine whether or not you break your fast.
 Mixing an unflavoured creatine supplement in water is the best way to ensure that you do not break your fast.

-While there may be potential benefits to consuming your creatine with a carbohydrate if you are fasting it is best to stick with water as a mixing agent.
+While there may be potential benefits to consuming your creatine with a carbohydrate, if you are fasting, it is best to stick with water as a mixing agent.

-Creatine is a supplement that can be consumed on an empty stomach safely.
 However, for certain individuals, it could result in symptoms such as nausea, diarrhea, and stomach discomfort.
 This is not normal but has been reported by a minority of creatine users.

 Here’s how to reduce the likelihood of digestive issues while taking creatine in a fasted state:

-Key Takeaway: This method of consuming smaller doses of creatine over a longer period of time will likely be a better option if your stomach is sensitive and you want to take your creatine during your fasting window.
+Takehome point: This method of consuming smaller doses of creatine over a longer period of time will likely be a better option if your stomach is sensitive and you want to take your creatine during your fasting window.

 Should You Take Creatine When Fasting or During a Feeding Window?